Exported Dreams, Imported Desires

 Back to Donald Duck.
 Donald is not any Donald but a copy.
 He is born behind the Iron Curtain, a manifestation of this dream incarnated in rubber.
 A leftover himself from the 20th century, that nurtured the little adult’s yearning for the West.
 Today, I arrived in the West of the West.
 Any attempt to go further would drop me into the wide open sea.
 And while arriving I am questioning of course the “American Dream”, double checking what is left over.

 Commy meets Demmy.
 I ‘m still with my memories, while looking around.
 Driven by the curiosity and overwhelmed by the capitalist industry.
 According to James Truslow Adams who popularized the term “American Dream” it should be not about “…motor cars and high wages merely, but a dream of social order in which each man and each woman shall be able to attain to the fullest stature of which they are innately capable, and be recognized by others for what they are, regardless of the fortuitous circumstances of birth or position.”

 So if it is not about the products, what is it about?
 Today the borders have been shifted and they are dissolved behind invisible curtains of power.
 Outside these invisible curtains – what do people think, feel and what promises does the world around keep, share?
 Is there any correspondence?
 Or is it all complete nonsense?

 While I am having my dream that I brought back to its origin, I also look for dreams that are offered today and I find them in mass media advertising.

-I am still collecting your notion of the “American Dream” or, if you are not familiar with this term I invite you to share your very personal “Life Slogan” with me via email or, if you share your address with me I will send you a price tag to write it on.
+I still collect your notion of the “American Dream” or, your very personal “Life Slogan” with me via email.
+If you share your address with me I will send you a price tag to write on.
 Thank you!